Ioan Tomeș

-Ioan Tomeș (also known as János Tomes; 15 June 1941 – 12 November 2020) was a Romanian professional footballer of Hungarian ethnicity.
+Ioan Tomeș (also known as János Tomes; 15 June 1941 – 12 November 2020) was a Romanian professional footballer.
 He played as a forward for teams such as CS Oradea, Steaua București, UTA Arad or Crișul Oradea and after retirement worked as a football coach at Înfrățirea Oradea during the 1980s.
 After 1990, he moved to Hungary, where he worked as a coach, especially for Debreceni VSC.